7 Things to Consider Before Hiring in Brazil

 It was instituted by law in 1965 and constitutes an obligation for every and each employer.

-6. Paid Vacations
+6. Paid Vacation

 7. Payroll Costs